 While we have no real anxiety when we travel (partly because we always make sure we have full travel insurance) there is sometimes some low-level anxiety when it comes to packing.
 If we have a long flight, we do like to have everything we need with us.
 It is SO frustrating to realize that something you need for the flight is actually in your checked-in bag and you can’t get at it!

-The best way to mitigate this stress is having a list and ideally a printed out checklist and check things off as you are packing.
-Having a second copy printed out and taking it with you is also good to make sure you have a properly packed carry on bag when you come home too!
+The best way to mitigate this stress is to have a list and ideally, a printed-out checklist and check things off as you are packing.
+Having a second copy printed out and taking it with you is also good to make sure you have a properly packed carry-on bag when you come home too!